-Naskh, or al-naskh, means abrogation - i.e., change or repeal.
-Naskh is Muhammad's supposedly God-given right to change or repeal God's previously given revelations.
-Over 220 surah in the Quran remain abrogated via naskh.
+What is Naskh or al-naskh and how can it be explained in simple terms?
+Naskh means abrogation - i.e., change or repeal.
+Naskh is the right to change or repeal God's previously given revelations that God supposedly gave to Muhammad.
+Over 220 surah in the Quran are abrogated by naskh.

 Muhammad justified naskh with this surah in the Quran: "We do not abrogate a surah or cause it to be forgotten except that We bring forth [one] better than it or similar to it.
 Do you not know that Allah is over all things competent?" - Quran 2:106